schnitzi/chessmovegen/README.md

 3. A graphical tool for creating and editing these test data files.

-# What This Project Is NOT:
+This project does NOT contain:

-1. A chess engine that you can play against.
+1. A chess program that you can play against.

-# Introduction
+## Overview

 An important component of any chess engine is the move generator, the algorithm that is capable of generating all the legal chess